top of page

 The sun-kissed fields glow in the sun

-And the moon and stars retrieve.
+With the moon and stars up high.

-Across our village pond.
+Upon our village pond.

-The creatures of the day now sleep.
+The creatures of the day now sleep -

-Their day’s work’s at its end,
+Their day’s work’s at its end -

 The moon’s soft rays descend.